 - The item feels somewhat flimsy

 What are the best board games to travel with?
 Some will say that the best travel board games are the ones that come with no pieces to lose.
-That way, you can just focus on the game and not worry about anything dropping on the ground somewhere.
+That way, you can focus on the game and not worry about anything dropping on the ground.

-All you have to do is slide the game card in place and start playing.
-The set includes seven double-sided cards so you and your kids will have plenty of options to choose from.
-The cards are also laminated so they won’t tear easily.
+You have to slide the game card in place and start playing.
+The set includes seven double-sided cards, so you and your kids have many options.
+The cards are also laminated so that they won’t tear easily.

-You’ll have to tell your kids to be careful when playing though.
+You’ll have to tell your kids to be careful when playing.
 The windows tend to be jarringly loud when they’re shut normally.
-Your kids will have to learn to close it slowly in order to avoid disrupting any other passengers.
+Your kids must learn to close it slowly to avoid disrupting other passengers.